Australian Sikh Heritage Trail

 3. Australian Sikh Heritage Trail - Stage B

 Stage B of the Australian Sikh Heritage Trail is currently underway with ASHA and City of Canning securing funding of $149,635 from Lotterywest.
 Further information on the funding can be found by clicking here.
-The funding will primarily be used to fund the interpretative signage to go along the trail, an interpretative shelter/node, a potential lookout on the Canning River and marking of the original Sikh cremation site.
+The funding will primarily be used to fund the interpretative signage to go along the trail, interpretative shelter/nodes and marking of the original Sikh cremation site.

 This signage will provide an educational and interactive experience with visitors obtaining an overview of the Australian Sikh Story as they travel from the WA Sikh Cremation Site towards the river.

-Additional items such as benches, public artwork, large interpretive shelters are all being considered as options.
 Some preliminary sign designs done at the initial interpretation plan stage are shown on the right.
 Detailed drawings of the chosen construction drawings are contained above.

 4. Australian Sikh Heritage Trail - Stage C

-Further enhancements to the Australian Sikh Heritage Trail site such as public artworks, statues or monuments and recreational / public use facilities are being considered as options.
+Further enhancements to the Australian Sikh Heritage Trail site such as public artworks, shelters, statues or monuments and recreational / public use facilities are being considered as options.

 5. Australian Sikh Heritage Trail - Stage D